LCC-CIT/CS296N-BookInfo-Core-2/README.md

 This web app was written to demonstrate key concepts in development of ASP.NET Core MVC 2.0 web apps using Visual Studio 2017.
 Each of the following branches represents a development step:

 1. StartCode: Copied from [a .NET Core 1.1 project](https://github.com/LCC-CIT/CS296N-BookInfo-Core), updated for VS 2017.
-Already had basic models, controlelrs, views, EF and a database.
+Already had basic models, controlelrs, views.
 1. AddEF: Includes unit tests
 1. FKAuthorID: Added AuthorID to the Book model as a foreign key
 2. AddBook: Added an input form for adding books